What should I keep and discard after a sewage backup?

 * Clean and sanitize dishes, cooking utensils and food preparation areas before using them.

-If you do have a water damage problem in your
+If you have any water damage problems in your

 Next: Proper Mattress MaintenanceView All Resources